 The satellite retrieved seasonal amplitudes are in somewhat better agreement with TCCON than with SLIM (Figure 5, top).

-Comparison of the north/south gradients show similar performances when comparing against SLIM and TCCON.
-However, this should not be over interpreted because TCCON contributes only to few grid boxes especially on the southern hemisphere (Figure 5, bottom).
+The opposite is true for the comparison of the north/south gradient.
+However, this should not be over interpreted because TCCON contributes only to few grid boxes especially on the southern hemisphere (Figure 5, bottom), even though all TCCON sites are used for this comparison rather than the reduced number of sites used for the L2 validation.